If you’re interested in e-learning, you’ve probably heard of or seen the acronym SCORM.

 SCORM makes e-learning courses and learning management systems play nice together.

-Can You Give Me An Analogy of How SCORM Works?
+Can You Give Me An Analogy that Explains How SCORM Works?

 When you buy a music CD—assuming you still buy those—you can put it into any CD player and it will play.
 It doesn’t matter who made the CD, and it doesn’t matter who made the CD player.
 That’s what SCORM does too—it lets you play a SCORM-compliant e-learning course in a SCORM-compliant LMS.